mia-platform/documentation/docs/marketplace/add_to_marketplace/create_your_company_marketplace.md

 - `publishOnMiaDocumentation`
 - `visibility`

-More information about these permissions are available in the [](/development_suite/identity-and-access-management/console-levels-and-permission-management.md#console-root-level-permissions)
+More information about these permissions are available in the [permissions documentation](/development_suite/identity-and-access-management/console-levels-and-permission-management.md#console-root-level-permissions).

 #### Version dependent properties